If you plan to go on a vacation, there are some things you will need to do to take care of your home.

 What Should An Angelfish Eat in the Aquarium?

 Generally, in the wild, angelfish are omnivorous and happily live on anything they get with the least work.
-However, when they are kept in the aquarium, they prefer meaty foods.
+However, they prefer meaty foods when they are kept in the aquarium.

 Live foods are the best possible nutritional supply for adult angelfish.
 Also, it is a brilliant way to exercise them in the aquarium.

-However, when it comes to choosing the live food for angelfish, always purchase them from a reputable source.
-It is crucial since live foods, if not treated and reared properly, may contain harmful bacteria and parasites.
+However, when choosing the live food for angelfish, always purchase them from a reputable source.
+It is crucial since live foods may contain harmful bacteria and parasites if not treated and reared properly.

 Pellets and Flakes:

-However, if you choose other types of pallets and flakes, you have to make sure that it is rich in proteins.
+However, if you choose other types of pallets and flakes, you have to ensure that they are rich in proteins.
 It is vital as angelfish mostly love meaty foods and need a high amount of protein for survival.

 If you don’t have regular access to live foods, we suggest you feed the angelfish with frozen foods.
 You can use worms, brine shrimps, crickets, and other items as small fish.